austinknight/angular-scheduler/README.md

 # Developing

   Using bower and npm for dependency management.
+Run the demo on any local server to use livereload or drop the index.html file into a browser if not.

     > git clone git@github.com:austinknight/angular-scheduler.git
     > npm install